Skip navigation

 virmalised

-Baltic-Finnic Peoples
+Finnic Peoples

-Southern group of Baltic-Finnic languages
+Southern group of Finnic languages

-This group includes Estonian, Votian and Livonian languages.
+This group includes Estonian, Votic and Livonian languages.
 According to some viewpoints this group also includes the South-Estonian language which in turn includes Seto and Võro languages that traditionally have been considered dialects of the Estonian language.

-Northern group of Baltic-Finnic languages
+Northern group of Finnic languages

-Dialects or Not?
+Dialects or not?

 Written languages